Dorothy Lewis (bowls)

 Dorothy Lewis is a former female English international lawn bowler.

 Bowls career

 Lewis won a National Championship in 1985 when she won the pairs title with Pip Green.
+The following year she finished runner-up in the National triples.

-She represented England in the fours event, at the 1990 Commonwealth Games in Auckland, New Zealand.
+She represented England at the 1990 Commonwealth Games in the fours event, at the 1990 Commonwealth Games in Auckland, New Zealand.